lovelabUCL/dimensionality/README.md

 + average training and validation data, build k-dimensional reconstruction of the data and correlate with test-set;
 + as each run serves as a test set once, the method returns one dimensionality estimate and correlation coefficient per run.

+The function returns:

+- mean_bestn, mean best dimensionality
+- mean_r_outer, mean lowest correlation
+- mean_r_alter, mean highest correlation

 #### Demonstration:

-A small (<1Mb) ammount of simulated data with nominal dimensionality 4 for 64 voxels and 6 sessions for 20 subjects is provided in the "demo_data" directory, along with a 4x4x4 mask with all voxels set to "true".
+A small (<1Mb) ammount of simulated data with nominal dimensionality 4 for 64 voxels and 6 sessions for 20 subjects is provided in the "Matlab/demo_data" directory, along with a 4x4x4 mask with all voxels set to "true".
 This can be used as follows:

 ```
 matfile = load('demo_data/sample_data.mat');